World War II was the deadliest military conflict in history. Over 65 million people died which was over 2.5% of the world population . . .

 People all over the U.S. crowded around any radio they could find, whether at the general store, home or work to follow the progress of the war.
 Poland and Czechoslovakia fell under Hitlers Blitzkrieg or 'Lightning War.'
 The term meant deep penetration of air and tanks, surprise on numerous fronts, encircle then defeat them through a decisive Vernichtungsschlacht (battle of annihilation).

 And then it was evident France would fall - and it soon did.
-Hitlers war machine defeated Frances might front line fortress, the Maginot Line by simply going around it.
+Hitlers war machine defeated Frances' mighty front line fortress, the Maginot Line - by simply going around it.
 All ears were fixed on the radio broadcasts of the time for any scrap of news concerning the war.
-They hung on every word of Churchill as he stated with the nasal drag of a voice that was his; his will to fight and interrupted with many pauses :
+They hung on every word of Churchill as he stated (with the nasal drag of a voice that was his), his will to fight and interrupted with many pauses :

 " . . .
 Even though large tracts of Europe and many old and famous States have fallen or may fall into the grip of the Gestapo and all the odious apparatus of Nazi rule, we shall not flag or fail.
 We shall go on to the end.
 We shall fight in France, we shall fight on the seas and oceans, we shall fight with growing confidence and growing strength in the air, we shall defend our island, whatever the cost may be.
 We shall fight on the beaches, we shall fight on the landing grounds, we shall fight in the fields and in the streets, we shall fight in the hills; we shall never surrender . . ."